-Indeed, it is worth stressing that such multiplicity of communicating options has not replaced customer-company physical interaction; on the contrary, it complements and integrates it so as to provide more and better customer satisfaction and to match expectations.
+Indeed, it is worth stressing that such a multiplicity of communication options has not replaced customer-company physical interaction; on the contrary, it complements and integrates it to provide more and better customer satisfaction and match expectations.
 At least, that’s how it should work.

 This difference represents 3% in developed countries and 6% in developing countries.

 Both new channels and technologies also involve new risks that must be managed.
 Today, any customer’s negative experience is spread and disclosed at an astonishing speed through the same tools of communication used to interact with the company (websites, instant messaging, and social networks), which in the long run brings about other customers’ migration.

 Consequently, companies that offer multi-channel attention face the urge to set a unified strategy that guarantees an equally satisfying customer experience at every channel of communication.
 Such a unified strategy, that is the attempt to achieve a strong synergy between physical and virtual channels of attention using clear, definite, and coherent policies is what we refer to as the Omni channel which may become an organization’s essential ally to revamp business results.

 If we pause for a few seconds, any one of us will easily recall interacting with an organization through several channels and feel as if interacting with totally different institutions.
 This multiple personality syndrome is the commonplace pathology of companies that offer multi-channel instead of omni channel attention.